NexRX/DayZ-Survival/FUTURE.md

 ### hSF Zombie Horde Event- ttps://steamcommunity.com/sharedfiles/filedetails/?id=3689174025

 Must give solo players a fair chance and not spawn directly on them just near them

+### Anti Cheat

+Ensure anti dup and anti cheat server side mods are setup if required, battleye might not pickup stuff that the modding community is alreayd aware of.